-ICMA Service Awards are based on the total years of full-time, paid employment in a local government.
-They are granted at 10 and 20 years of local government service.
-After 20 years, awards are presented in five-year increments.
+Local Government Service Awards are granted for 10 and 20 years of full-time, paid employment in local government.
+After 20 years of local government service, awards are presented in five-year increments.

 When are they presented?

-They are presented every fall at the ICMA Annual Conference.
-Members receiving awards for 25 years of service are recognized from a reserved seating section of the audience during a special ceremony at the closing session of the conference.
+Awards are presented every fall at the ICMA Annual Conference.
+Members receiving awards for 25 years of service are recognized from a reserved section of the audience during a special ceremony at the closing session of the conference.

 Members receiving awards for 30 years or more of local government service will be recognized individually on stage.
 The awards are mailed after the conference.

-In July, individuals receiving 25-year or higher awards will be invited to the service awards ceremony.
-RSVPs must be submitted by July 31.
+Each July individuals receiving 25-year or higher awards are invited to the service awards ceremony.
 Due to increasing numbers, RSVPs cannot be accepted after July 31 or at the conference.

 How do I know if I am to receive an award?